b414213562/FestivalBuddyII/readme.txt

         Added French translations for Yule Quick Guide.
         Added German translations from Mandraval for UI and Quick Guide.
         Removed /cheer emote window for The Abominable Snow Beasts quest.
 (Quest tracker provides this automatically.)
+        Reordered festivals to match appearance in calendar year.

     Language:
         Fixed French name for "Secret Treasure - Chest".